ThiagooAugusto/Angular-Practice/README.md

 # AngularPractice
-Exercises done in the Angular course
+Exercises done in the Angular course of Maximillian Schwarzmuller